sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 * For a stock to get in the fund, management must maintain a significant vested interest.
 * By virtue of owner-operator's significant personal capital being at risk, he or she enjoys greater freedom of action and an enhanced ability to foucs on buidling long-term business value.

 * Owner-Operators are opportunistic, tax efficient.
-E.g. Carl Icachn, John Malone at Libery Media
+E.g. Carl Icachn, John Malone at Liberty Media
 * S&P uses float adjusted market cap to determine weight in the index.
 It's also called free-float market cap.
 With stock buyback , the free-float goes down and so does the weight in the index.
 * Many of the best-performing stocks of the past 50 years had such a key figure for at least part of their history.